maedemir/CoDet/README.md

 - Recall

-The recall is the ratio tp / (tp + fn) where tp is the number of true positives and fn the number of false negatives.
+The recall is the ratio tp / (tp + fn), where tp is the number of true positives and fn is the number of false negatives.
 The recall is intuitively the ability of the classifier to find all the positive samples.

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/72692826/184919477-671c9798-2fb6-4669-9800-b22241a9bca0.png">